10 unique things about Rotterdam

 Rotterdam is home to many different ethnicities, with only 50% of the populous being Dutch.
 It attracts a huge international community as it is the base for large multinationals and world-renowned universities like Erasmus University, Willem de Kooning Academy, and Codarts.

-It has its own China Town at West-Kruiskade, restaurants which offer cuisines from all around the world, festivals dedicated to its growing international populace, and ease with integration as almost everyone speaks English.
+It has its own China Town at West-Kruiskade, restaurants offering cuisines from all around the world, festivals dedicated to its growing international populace, and ease of integration as almost everyone speaks English.

 7. Rotterdam is filled with modern and surreal architecture